 Websites (in alphabetical order)

-Beyond the Professoriate – Founders Jen Polk and Maren Wood (History PhDs) have assembled a formidable range of careers resources on their site.
+Beyond the Professoriate – Founder Maren Wood (History PhD) has assembled a formidable range of careers resources on this site.
 The support for researchers includes blog articles, an online community, twice-yearly conferences and career coaching.
 Plus there’s support for institutions too, with the unique Aurora e-learning programme giving access to 150+ video interviews with PhDs.

 Beyond the Tenure Track – Fatimah Williams’ website has loads of free resources to help you with your career transition, including videos, articles and success stories.
 You can also browse Fatimah’s range of paid-for products and courses, designed to support career explorers as well as active job seekers.

 Cheeky Scientist – Training and support for STEM researchers on making the transition into an industry career (membership required).
-There are free resources on the site which are of interest to all researchers, including a series of videos and a regular blog.
+There are free resources on the site which are of interest to all researchers.

 From PhD To Life – Jen Polk’s wonderful site captures her experience and career progress after completing her PhD.
 Browse the inspiring interviews with people who’ve made the transition into a fulfilling career outside academia (including one from yours truly!).